networknt/light-doc/content/en/concern/security.md

 ### Enable security

 To enable security, just update enableVerifyJwt to true.
 If you want to verify the scopes defined in swagger.json or openapi.yaml against the scope registered on OAuth 2.0 provider, then set enableVerifyScope to true.
-It is highly recommended to have both enabled on production.
+It is highly recommended to have both enabled during production.

 ### Enable mock JWT generation